 Have you ever reached that all-out-panic “someone’s coming for dinner and the house looks like a war zone” mode?
 Even if you have a cleaning routine that works for your family, it can still sometimes be all-out panic mode if someone shows up unexpectedly.That’s when it’s time to break out the speed cleaning routine!

-If you’re struggling to get your home ready for the holidays, these six tips will help you speed clean your way to a happy home.
+If you’re struggling to get your home ready quickly, these six tips will help you speed clean your way to a happy home.

 1. Keep cleaning products accessible

 I also keep vinegar, which I use to clean almost everything, in the laundry room, and kitchen cleaners like appliance cleaners (I’m loving the Easy-Off Stainless Steel Cleaner and the Easy-Off Oven Cleaner) under the sink.